-Why share their stories?
+Why Share their Stories?

-It is against the above project background that the farmers stories of change shared in this monograph were developed.
-The ultimate view being to tell the farmers' stories of change as a way of sharing experiences about best climate smart agro ecological practices and support cross learning for resilience building and improved small holder farmers' self-organisation.
+It is against the project background described on the previous page that the farmers' stories of change shared in this monograph were developed.
+The ultimate aim was to tell the farmers' stories of change as a way of sharing experiences about best climate smart agro-ecological practices and support cross learning for resilience building and improved smallholder farmers' self-organisation.

 Each story told is unique and provides a lens through which to understand how farmers are grappling to cope with the socio-ecological crisis and uncertainty that is associated with climate change.
 Each change being narrated is achieved through multiple processes of social systemic learning, learning by doing, experimentation, hard work and commitment to improve oneself.
-Together the stories also reflect the innovativeness and diversitv of technologies and practices, some as old as time itself, that rural farmers deploy as adaptation for climate change.
-We therefore share these stories not because they represent possible agro ecology best practices but also because they are in themselves sources of inspiration to other farmers, and to provide for continued sharing and learning.
+Together the stories also reflect the innovativeness and diversity of technologies and practices, some as old as time itself, that rural farmers deploy as adaptation for climate change.
+We therefore share these stories not only because they represent possible agroecology best practices but also because they are in themselves sources of inspiration to other farmers, and to provide for continued sharing and learning.

-This is also because each of these stories are told by the farmers themselves, in a way that enables the reader to easily appreciate the "before" and "after" of the Agri SI project and thus its emerging impact.
+The stories are told by the farmers themselves, in a way that enables the reader to easily appreciate the "before" and "after" of the Agri SI project and thus its emerging impact.

-A Home Design Model (Joel Mahlangu)
+A Home Design Model Joel Mahlangu

-Joel Mahlangu is a contractor in the construction industry and in addition, is a keen gardener.
+Joel Mahlangu is a contractor in the construction industry and in addition, he is a keen gardener.
 He splits his time equally between work and gardening in order to address the needs of the family.
-The construction sector brings him money whilst the gardening provides him with fresh, organic, healthy food.
+The construction sector brings him money while the gardening provides him with fresh, organic, healthy food.